 The legal systems in certain developing market Asia-Pacific countries also may have an adverse impact on the Fund.
 For example, while the potential liability of a shareholder in a U.S. corporation with respect to acts of the corporation is generally limited to the amount of the shareholder's investment, the notion of limited liability is less clear in certain emerging market Asia-Pacific countries.
-Similarly, the rights of investors in developing market Asia-Pacific companies may be more limited than those of shareholders of U.S. corporations.
-It may be difficult or impossible to obtain and/or enforce a judgment in a developing market Asia-Pacific country.
+Similarly, the rights of investors in developing market Asia-Pacific country.

 Governments of many developing market Asia-Pacific countries have exercised and continue to exercise substantial influence over many aspects of the private sector.
 In certain cases, the government owns or controls many companies, including the largest in the country.
-Accordingly, government actions in the future could have a significant effect on economic conditions in developing market Asia-Pacific countries, which could affect private sector companies and the Fund itself, as well as the value of securities in the Fund's portfolio.
+Accordingly, government actions in the future could have a significant effect on economic conditions in developing market Asia-Pacific countries, which could affect private sector companies and a Fund itself, as well as the value of securities in the Fund's portfolio.
 In addition, economic statistics of developing market Asia-Pacific countries may be less reliable than economic statistics of more developed nations.